slates03/PhyloGenomics-Males/README.md

 # Run dNds Analysis with Hyphy

-I ran the FitMG94 to get dN and dS estimates for each brannch using ```dnds.sh``.
+I ran the FitMG94 to get dN and dS estimates for each branch using ```dnds.sh``.
 I ran this on my own computer because this was a new hyphy development.

+# Run RELAX Analysis with Hyphy

+I ran the RELAX to get estimates relaxed selection for apis mellifera using ```relax.sh``.
+I had to make a new tree file to indicate both donor and reference branches.
+Because I was interested in relaxed selection in honey bees, apis mellifera was the donor branch and the other bees were the reference branch.
+I names it pruned_relax.tree

 # Summarize Data